Though it may not seem like it at first glance, finding the right customer service software for your business is a really important decision.

 Complicated pricing can lead to confused customers

-While there’s nothing wrong with consumption-based pricing itself — Help Scout’s Messages feature, for instance, is based on usage — Gorgias’ implementation is overly complicated.
+While there’s nothing wrong with consumption-based pricing itself — Help Scout has also recently transitioned away from user-based pricing to a contact-based model — Gorgias’ implementation is overly complicated.

 Most teams have an approximate idea of their monthly or annual ticket volume, but they may not know how their contacts will break down into billable, non-billable, and add-on categories or how they can expect those amounts to change month to month.